-Blockchain technology or distributed ledger technology revolves around an encoded and distributed database serving as a ledger whereby records regarding transactions are stored.
-At the core blockchain is an innovative database approach with a data model whereby cryptography (encryption) is utilized in each transaction update and verifications become possible across the specific blockchain network, depending on its goal and stakeholders.
+Distributed ledger technology (DLT, also known as blockchain technology) revolves around an encoded and distributed database serving as a ledger (hence distributed ledger technology) whereby records regarding transactions are stored.
+At the core DLT is an innovative database approach with a data model whereby cryptography (encryption) is utilized in each transaction update and verification become possible across the specific blockchain network, depending on its goal and stakeholders.

-Blockchain technology and distributed ledger technology in practice and beyond cryptocurrencies – how blockchain works, industries, applications, evolutions, networks and the business reality.
+Distributed ledger technology in practice and beyond cryptocurrencies – how blockchains and DLT work, industries, applications, evolutions, networks and the business reality.

-Although indeed being hyped in this stage (and for most applications being in the early stages of hype cycles) blockchain is part of the arsenal of software and solutions which are highly relevant in the scope of, among others, digital transformation.
-It certainly isn’t the solution for everything as one might believe when seeing the hype but it is highly valuable in specific circumstances where its use is relevant.
+Although indeed being hyped in this stage (and for most applications being in the early stages of hype cycles) blockchain technology is part of the arsenal of software and solutions which are highly relevant in the scope of, among others, digital transformation.
+It certainly isn’t the solution for everything (well on the contrary) as one might believe when seeing the hype but it is highly valuable in specific circumstances where its use is relevant.

-Blockchains are tested and deployed across several use cases of digital trust and exchanges in all industries, in and beyond cryptocurrencies, and as a contractual backbone of trust in a digital age.
-Blockchain is poised to be one of the fastest growing digital technologies and evolutions for several years to come and has a key role in relevant use cases in the digital transformation of several processes and industries.
+Blockchains (indeed, plural) are tested and deployed across several use cases of digital trust and exchanges in all industries, in and beyond cryptocurrencies, and as a contractual backbone of trust in a digital age.
+DLT is poised to be one of the fastest growing digital technologies and evolutions for several years to come and has a key role in ample relevant use cases in the digital transformation of several processes and industries.